 In its first year, it welcomed about 9,300 visitors.
 The next year, it was more than 10,000.
-Even so, that amounted to just one percent of all park visitors, a figure that remained the same in 2011, according to a .
+Even so, that amounted to just one percent of all park visitors, a figure that remained the same in 2011, according to according to a park study.

-The history is today recounted in a marker set among the RV sites at Lewis Mountain and in an exhibit at the park’s Harry F. Byrd, Sr. Visitor Center, named for Virginia’s segregationist U.S. senator who was instrumental in having the park constructed.
-Byrd also advocated for “massive resistance” to school integration, which led to the closing of schools in Prince Edward County, Virginia.
+The history is today recalled in a marker set among the RV sites at Lewis Mountain and in an exhibit at the park’s Harry F. Byrd, Sr. Visitor Center, named for Virginia’s segregationist U.S. senator who played a key role in having the park constructed.
+Byrd also famously advocated for “massive resistance” to school integration, which led to the closing of schools in Prince Edward County, Virginia.

-Despite its separate status, by all accounts, Lewis Mountain was beloved by those who recreated there.
-It soon added rental cabins, which remain in operation today, and a dining lodge, where big bands played on weekends.
+Despite its separate status, by all accounts, Lewis Mountain was beloved by those who spend time there.
+It soon added rental cabins, which can be rented today, and a dining lodge, where big bands played on weekends.

 “Everyone had fun, enjoyed the scenery and each other,” said Lloyd Tutt, the lodge chef and manager for 12 years, in a 1978 oral history of the park.
 “Tired people … left there relaxed and happy.”